 The main spring

 The final part of marinising a grandfather clock is to get rid of the heavy weight that drops a little with each tick.
 As you can imagine, the weight can quite easily upset the delicate machinery of the clock.
-Removing the weight turned out also to be a simple case of swopping it for another helical spring.
-Rather than a spring that oscillates though, this helical spring is wound up nice and tight and then the force it exerts as it tries to unwind itself is used to give the little sustaining pushes at the escapement that keep the balance wheel running.
-Because it’s the spring that powers the whole clock, it’s called the main spring.
+Removing the weight turned out also to be a simple case of swapping it for another helical spring.
+Rather than a spring that oscillates though, this helical spring is wound up nice and tight and then the force it exerts as it slowly unwinds is used to give the little sustaining pushes at the escapement that keep the balance wheel running.
+Because it’s the spring that powers the whole clock it’s called the main spring.

 With a few more modifications to account for metals expanding and contracting in different temperatures, the marine chronometer came of age and with it the grandfather clock evolved into a mobile timekeeping device.